 First off, It is important to determine whether the decedent owned property that could require a succession in Louisiana.
-If only some assets are located in Louisiana but the bulk of the estate is in another state, a Louisiana ancillary probate may be appropriate.
-If all of the decedent’s property is located in another state, then it may be more appropriate to open the estate proceeding in that state.
+If only some assets are located in Louisiana, but the bulk of the estate is in another state, a Louisiana ancillary probate may be appropriate.
+So, if all of the decedent’s property is located in another state, it may be more appropriate to open the estate proceeding in that state.

 If the decedent didn’t own any succession assets, then no estate proceeding will be required.
-Certain types of assets are not considered part of a Louisiana succession.
+The state of Louisiana doesn’t consider certain types of assets a part of a Louisiana succession.
 These “non-probate” assets would include annuities, IRAs, life insurance policies, and qualified retirement plans with named beneficiaries.
 If the estate consists exclusively of non-succession assets, a succession should not be required.

-What Assets Can Be Transferred Without A Succession?
+What Assets Can I Transfer Without A Succession in Louisiana?

-Louisiana law allows the transfer of the assets of a small succession by affidavit, without a formal court proceeding (in this context, “small” meaning less than $125,000).
-The small succession law allows third parties to rely on the affidavit to transfer small succession assets, but it does not require them to do so.
-As a practical matter, a court proceeding is often required even if the succession could technically qualify as a small succession.
+Louisiana probate law allows the transfer of the assets of a small succession by affidavit.
+This means without a formal court proceeding.
+In this context, “small” meaning less than $125,000.
+The small succession law allows third parties to rely on the affidavit to transfer small succession assets.
+But, it does not require them to do so.
+As a practical matter, Louisiana requires a court proceeding.
+This occurs even if the succession could technically qualify as a small succession.

 Louisiana law also allows the transfer of the title to a decedent’s automobile by affidavit.
-The transfer of an automobile by affidavit is a transfer by everyone who has an interest in the automobile to one person.
-The affidavit must be signed by everyone with an interest in the automobile and submitted to the Louisiana Office of Motor Vehicles.
+The transfer of an automobile by affidavit allows everyone who has an interest in the automobile to transfer it one person.
+Everyone with an interest in the automobile must sign the affidavit.
+Then, one party member must submit the affidavit to the Louisiana Office of Motor Vehicles

 Transfer of bank accounts and last wages come up in three circumstances:

-Transfer of Bank Accounts to Surviving Spouse – Up to $10,000 from a decedent’s bank account can be transferred to his or her surviving spouse with an affidavit, without any court proceeding.
+- Transfer of Bank Accounts to Surviving Spouse.
+The surviving spouse can transfer up to $10,000 from the decedent’s bank account.
+This may occur with an affidavit, without any court proceeding.
 [La.
 Rev. Stat. § 9:1513-1514]

-If a deceased person’s estate cannot be transferred using one of the alternatives to Louisiana successions, then it will be necessary to open a judicial succession in Louisiana.
+If the heir cannot transfer the deceased person’s estate using one of the alternatives to Louisiana successions, it will be necessary to open a judicial succession in Louisiana.

 What Is The Procedure For A Succession?